How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 (fig. 18.4e)

-• A notification as in fig. 18.4f will be displayed at the top of the page when the operation is successful.
+• A notification as in fig. 18.4f will be displayed at the top of the page upon successful completion of the operation.

 (fig. 18.4f)